CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Method

 where $p(d \mid E(q), \theta)$ denotes the probability of generating $d$ with $q$ as the input and $\omega$ denotes a scaling factor of KL divergence loss.

 In the inference stage, we execute a constrained beam search on the decoder network.
-Benefiting from the ID table constructed when generating identifiers, we can effectively build a prefix tree for all identifiers, which will restrict the model to generating only valid identifiers.
+Benefiting from the prefix database constructed when generating identifiers, we can effectively build a prefix tree for all identifiers, which will restrict the model to generating only valid identifiers.
 Due to the hierarchical nature of identifiers, it is convincing \cite{NCI} to constrain the beam search decoding process with a prefix tree.